Obsidian ebony

 Obsidian Ebony: A Sustainable Alternative for the Music Industry

-Located in Bathurst, New Brunswick—affectionately referred to by co-owner Bob Lennon as “God’s Country”—ThermalWood Canada was founded in 2008 as one of only twelve thermal modification companies in North America.
-Despite launching during what Lennon calls “the worst time to start a business,” the company has thrived by using thermal modification to enhance the value and durability of locally sourced wood.
-This green process, which involves applying heat and steam in a controlled environment, produces rot-resistant wood ideal for decking, cladding, and musical instruments.
+Based in Bathurst, New Brunswick—“God’s Country,” as co-owner Bob Lennon calls it—ThermalWood Canada started in 2008.
+At the time, it was one of just twelve thermal modification companies in North America.
+Despite launching during what Lennon calls “the worst time to start a business,” the company thrived.
+By applying heat and steam in a controlled environment, they transformed locally sourced wood into rot-resistant material used for decking, cladding, and musical instruments.

-Lennon’s introduction to the ebony crisis came through the company’s work producing highly stable maple guitar necks.
-The increasing scarcity and ethical concerns surrounding ebony led to a search for an alternative that could meet the demanding requirements of professional musicians and luthiers.
+Their introduction to the ebony crisis came while producing highly stable maple guitar necks.
+Rising scarcity and ethical concerns about ebony led to a search for an alternative that could meet the high standards of musicians and luthiers.

-Black ebony (Diospyros ebenum) is native to regions like India, Sri Lanka, Madagascar, and parts of Africa.
-This dense, nearly black heartwood has long been prized for its beauty, hardness, and resistance to moisture, making it the preferred material for high-end furniture, inlays, and musical instruments.
-Parisian cabinetmakers in the 16th century were even called “ébénistes” due to their use of this sought-after wood.
+Black ebony (Diospyros ebenum) grows in India, Sri Lanka, Madagascar, and parts of Africa.
+Prized for centuries, this dense heartwood is known for beauty, hardness, and moisture resistance.
+Parisian cabinetmakers in the 16th century were even called “ébénistes” for their use of ebony.

 The Birth of Obsidian Ebony

-ThermalWood Canada’s journey to creating Obsidian Ebony began serendipitously.
-While working with a team of scientists in Fredericton, they provided wood samples for experimental treatments.
-When the samples returned, they had undergone a surprising transformation.
-Lennon recalls, “We looked at each other and went ‘whoa!’ and then asked, ‘can we do this in black?’”
+The breakthrough came by accident.
+ThermalWood Canada worked with scientists in Fredericton, sending them wood samples for experiments.
+When the samples returned, they were dramatically transformed.
+“We looked at each other and went, ‘whoa!’”
+Lennon recalls.
+“Then we asked, ‘can we do this in black?’”

-As word spread, demand for Obsidian Ebony skyrocketed.
-However, the company faced a significant challenge: production capacity.
-“We had a little test lab that might make a hundred a day, not thousands or hundreds of thousands,” Lennon explains.
+As word spread, demand for Obsidian Ebony surged.
+Production capacity became the biggest challenge.
+“We had a small test lab that might make a hundred a day, not thousands,” Lennon says.
 “The equipment to do this didn’t exist.”

-To bridge this gap, ThermalWood Canada partnered with the New Brunswick Community College’s Innovation Group (CCNB INNOV).
-The team at CCNB designed and built the specialized equipment needed to scale production, ensuring that Obsidian Ebony could be manufactured in the quantities the music industry demanded.
+To solve it, ThermalWood Canada partnered with the New Brunswick Community College Innovation Group (CCNB INNOV).
+Their engineers designed and built specialized equipment to scale output.
+This made it possible to meet industry demand.

 Hear what the experts have to say!